Sicily Cultural Tour

 what's included:

-• A small group experience of 15-18 people
+• A small group experience

 • 12 nights accommodation, breakfasts included